rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ## Spotlight on key updates

+Kubernetes v1.33 is packed with new features and improvements.
+Here are a few select updates the Release team would like to highlight!

 ### Stable: Sidecar containers

 Sidecar is a versatile pattern of deploying separate auxiliary container(s) to handle extra capabilities in areas such as networking, logging, and metrics gathering.
 In v1.33, Kubernetes sidecar support graduates to stable.